titoausten/alx-system_engineering-devops/0x00-shell_basics/README.md

 3 - Display current directory contents in a long format 4 - Display current directory contents including hidden files in long format 5 - Display contents in digits only
 6 - a script that creates a directory
+7 - a script to move a file to another directory